tracim/tracim/docs/development/misc/create_new_app.md

 To check that the app works, try to create a new content of type "example".
 Open the content list page of a space.
 Example url: /ui/workspaces/1/contents
 Click on the "+ Create" button.

 If the content type is visible in the dropdown, the app and content type are properly declared in backend.

 When clicking on the app in the dropdown, the code from frontend_app_example/index.js::renderPopupCreateContent should be executed and render the popin.

 If the popin doesn't open, check js console.

 ### "example does not exist.
 Maybe it hasn't finished loading yet?
 Retrying in 500ms"

 Check frontend/src/util/appInterface.js.
-The name of the case or of the app in the switch case might not match the name in the app index.js.
+The name of the case or of the app in the switch case might not match the name in frontend_app_example/index.js.

 Alternatively, check that the app source `example.app.optimized.js` is in the folder `frontend/dist/app`.
 If missing, the script `frontend_app_example/build_app.sh` might have an issue.